Tantura: Aftermath

 Expusion of the Tantura civilians, 1948.

 Most of the villagers were expelled to the nearby town of Fureidis and territory protected by the Arab League in the Triangle region near to what was to become the Green Line.
 Women and children were taken to Fureidis, which had already surrendered.
 On May 31, 1948, Bechor Shitrit, Minister of Minority Affairs of the Provisional government of Israel, sought permission to expel them due to overcrowding, lack of sanitation, and the risk of information being passed to unconquered villages.
 Haganah intelligence also pressured Ben-Gurion to expel them as they were giving intelligence to nearby unconquered Arab villages and due to problems with sanitation and overcrowding.
 It is unknown whether Ben-Gurion replied or not, but on 18 June most of the Tantura women and children were expelled to Tulkarm.
 Some women and children, probably those with male relatives still in Israeli detention, were allowed to remain in Fureidis.
 A Ministry official, Ya'akov Epstein of Zikhron Ya'akov, who visited Tantura shortly after the operation, reported seeing bodies, but said nothing of a massacre.
 In 1998, Yahya Al Yahya published a book on Tantura recording the names of 52 dead.
 The occupation of the village was followed by looting.
 Some of the items recovered by the Haganah included 'one carpet, one gramophone ... one basket with cucumbers ... one goat'.

+Females, including girls as young as 14, were reportedly treated at a Nablus hospital, having been raped during the massacre.

 The male prisoners of war were held in the Zichron Ya'akov police station.

+Soldiers involved in the massacre were known to routinely brag about the heinous methods they deployed during their pillage.
+Retired Zionist soldier Youssef Diamont described how the men of the village were separated from the women, corralled into a cage-like structure and then fired upon.
+Women, including girls as young as 14, were then raped.
+Weapons such as flamethrowers were used against the villagers.

 Nahsholim and Dor

 After the war, the kibbutz of Nahsholim and the moshav of Dor were built on land on the outskirts of al-Tantura.
 Jewish settlers initially moved into the abandoned Arab houses in the village but left after building more suitable housing further down the coast.
 According to local legend, when bulldozers tried to knock down the local Maqam (shrine) of Sheikh al-Majrami, the blades of the bulldozers broke.
-Kibbutz Nahsholim was established by Polish and American immigrants just southeast of the ancient tell in June 1948 while moshav Dor was established by Jewish immigrants from Greece along the southernmost bay in 1949.
+Kibbutz Nahsholim was established by Polish and American settlers just southeast of the ancient tell in June 1948 while moshav Dor was established by Jewish settlers from Greece along the southernmost bay in 1949.
 Kibbutz Nahsholim grows bananas, avocado and cotton, and raises fish in ponds.
 A plastics factory manufactures irrigation equipment.
 It also operates a beach resort.